Reece James: 2023–present: Assuming the captaincy and further injuries

+The next season, James improved on his injury record and was often deployed as a midfielder under Enzo Maresca.
+On 18 October 2025, he scored his first goal of the Premier League season against Nottingham Forest, while also registering an assist.
+He backed this up with another goal, this time from a free kick, against Newcastle United on 20 December.
+On 13 March 2026, James extended his contract with Chelsea to 2032.

 International career

 Youth

 James has represented England at youth level from under-18 up to under-21.
 In May 2017, James was included in the under-20 squad for the 2017 Toulon Tournament.
 He started in the final as England beat the Ivory Coast to retain their title.
 In July, James was part of the under-19 squad that won the 2017 UEFA European Under-19 Championship.
 He started in the semi-final against the Czech Republic.

 James was a member of the under-20 squad that travelled to the 2019 Toulon Tournament and was carried off on a stretcher with ankle ligament damage during the first half of the final group game defeat to Chile on 7 June 2019.
 On 4 October, James was included in the under-21 squad for the first time.
 He made his under-21 debut during the 3–0 2021 UEFA European Under-21 Championship qualification victory away to Albania on 15 November.